vitalets/playwright-bdd/README.md

    };
    ```

-4. Create Playwright [configuration](https://playwright.dev/docs/test-configuration) file `playwright.config.ts`.
+4. Create [Playwright config file](https://playwright.dev/docs/test-configuration) file `playwright.config.ts`.
 Set `testDir` pointing to `.features-gen` directory.
 That directory does not exist yet but will be created during tests generation:

    ```ts
    import { defineConfig, devices } from '@playwright/test';